Gurusaran789/Voice-Controlled-Desktop-Assistant/README.md

 Integrate with APIs like weather, news, etc.
 Add GUI using JavaFX or Swing
 🙋‍♂️ Author
-Gurusaran Passionate Java Developer | Tech Enthusiast 🔗 LinkedIn
+Gurusaran Passionate Java Developer | Tech Enthusiast | Linkedin-https://www.linkedIn.com/in/guru-saran-77a371242/

 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.